kossiitkgp/docs/community/code-of-conduct.md

 2. It doesn't matter if the subject’s sorry or change is genuine or fake, as long as it's change for good it's good.

+Note 1 :- Such things are extremely contextual.
+There could have been a big misunderstanding due to which the other person felt uncomfortable.
+In those cases both the accusee and accused are requested to handle the situation with utmost humanity and not to scar the other person for life.

 ## Basic Protocol in case you have noticed harassment.

 1. Inform other team members, see about their perspective if they have also witnessed the incident or any other incidents with same accused.
 2. Ask the victim what they want to do about it.
 Refer to them this guide and let them take the appropriate decisions.
 3. Care should be taken that the incident does not become a means to defame, harass, or trouble the accused until the incident is established and proven.
-4. Proven in a lost sense that there are enough reasons established to conclude that the accused is guilty.
+4. Proven in a loose sense that there are enough reasons established to conclude that the accused is guilty.